tbonejones/Assignment1-3420/DFDDictionary.md

 Software Package: The cumulative lines of code from all of the software files in the package procurred by the Developer.

-Software Package License Query (SPLQ): A request to view SPLR.
+Software Package License Query (SPLQ): A request to recieve the SPLR.

 Software Package License Results (SPLR): The results from the Scan for Licenses process.
-SPLR is the Software Package and data stating which parts of the Software Package were found to have an OSS License.
+SPLR is the Software Package itself as well as data stating which parts of the Software Package were found to have an OSS License.